Sign In

 Use the EDDT to Prepare Evaluations and Get Your Students the Special Education Support They Need

-The first instrument of its kind to provide a standardized approach to the assessment of emotional disturbance (ED), the EDDT encompasses all the federal criteria and addresses the broad emotional and behavioral nuances of children who may require special education services for ED.
+The EDDT is first instrument of its kind to provide a standardized approach to the assessment of emotional disturbance (ED).
+It is a standardized, norm-referenced assessment designed to assist in the identification of children who qualify for the federal special education category of ED.
+The EDDT addresses the broad emotional and behavioral nuances of children who may require special education services for ED.

 Features and benefits